IQSS/dataverse-frontend/README.md

 > did not reflect the user's current location within the site, our new SPA design now includes this feature in the breadcrumbs.
 > Additionally, we have aligned with best practices by positioning all breadcrumbs at the top, before anything else in the UI.
 >
+> We have also introduced action items as the last item of the breadcrumb, eg: Collection > Dataset Name > Edit Dataset Metadata
+>
 > This update gives users a clear indication of their current position within the application's hierarchy.
 >
 > ### Changes in Functionality &amp; Behavior